12 Free or Affordable Things to Do in Cincinnati

 Contemporary Arts Center

-At the heart of Cincinnati’s cultural life is the Contemporary Arts Center, housed within an internationally renowned building that was designed by the late iconic architect Zaha Hadid – making it the first US museum designed by a woman, no less.
-As for its contents, the museum features a diverse range of rotating exhibitions of contemporary art, with works by both acclaimed and lesser known artists from the local community and far beyond.
+At the heart of Cincinnati’s cultural life is the Contemporary Arts Center, housed within an internationally renowned building designed by the late architect Zaha Hadid.
+The museum features rotating exhibitions of contemporary art from both established and emerging artists.

 An art exhibition at the Contemporary Arts Center (Photo: The Pug Father via Flickr)